ms0/crypto/README.md

 sha3.py contains code for algorithms described in NIST.FIPS.202, including SHAKE and SHA3 family

 shatest.py runs SHA1, SHA2, and SHA3 with various test vectors and prints the results

-bitstring.py implements the bitstring class whose instances are each a sequence of bits,<br>
-indexed starting at 0.

 Use python help for more current and complete documentation.